AnthonyZ19/Quiz/README.md

 # Quiz
-Just a simple quiz with Python
+Just a simple quiz with Python that includes scoring